Haroonrules/Haroonrules/readme.md

 * 🌍  I'm based in Afghanistan
 * ✉️  You can contact me at [haroonkhan0119@gmail.com](mailto:haroonkhan0119@gmail.com)
 * 🧠  I'm learning JavaScript and React
-* 🤝  I'm open to collaborating on Web 3 and blockchain
+* 🤝  I'm open to collaborating on Web development
 * ⚡  I'm in love with Astronomy

 ### Skills